whitebox-co/qa-engineer-tests/README.md

 ## Testing Expectations

-1. A Branch of this repository should be created against this repo's `main` branch.
+1. A Fork of this repository should be created against this repo's `main` branch.
 2. All tests should run using the existing package tooling for each test type.
 (Do not create new package scripts to run them)
 3. Spend no more than a few hours total on this exercise.
+4. When you are finished with the test Create a PR against the `@whitebox-co/qa-engineer-tests` `main` branch.

 ### Cypress